 Autoimmune diseases also run in families, but inheritance is not Mendelian.6 Familial autoimmunity does not cluster by condition, but rather diverse autoimmune conditions can run in families.7,8 Generally, the families of these individuals have a heightened incidence of systemic autoimmune diseases, such as lupus erythematosus and rheumatoid arthritis, or organ-specific autoimmune diseases, such as chronic thyroiditis, Graves’ disease, insulin-dependent diabetes mellitus, and related autoimmune endocrinopathies.
 Only a few families have been shown to exhibit both systemic and organ-specific autoimmune diseases.9

 Genome-wide association studies have identified hundreds of susceptibility genes among autoimmune diseases, largely affecting adults.
-A recent study focused on the pediatric population.
+A 2015 study focused on the pediatric population.
 Researchers discovered many of the autoimmune-related gene signals were on biological pathways functionally linked to cell activation, cell proliferation, and signaling systems important in immune processes.10

 One recent evaluation of shared genetic autoimmune loci suggests that autoimmunity may result from specific and multiple different pleiotropic effects.3 This suggests that different population genetic factors (for example, natural selection and coevolution with pathogens, random mutation, isolations, etc.) led to the current loci that predispose an individual to autoimmunity, pointing to a potential interplay between population genetic factors and environmental factors.3 Fasano’s triad takes the connection even further, supporting a new paradigm in which genetic susceptibility, coupled with increased intestinal permeability, sets the stage for a specific environmental trigger.
 The trigger then causes a break in immunological tolerance and the onset of an autoimmune cascade.11